shuklabhay/stereo-sample-gan/paper/main.md

 Audio generation is an incredibly complex and computationally expensive task, and as architectures develop to efficiently process audio data, current audio generation models tend to reduce the sophistication of data, simplifying multi-channel signals into monophonic audio and reducing audio quality.
 These simplifications make audio data easier to process but trade off audio quality.
 While this work does not seek to generate audio indisginguisable from reality, it presents a unqiue approach to generating stero audio wihtout optimizing for a time series architecture.

-Audio generation models commonly take advantage of time-series optimized architectures (transformers, recurrent architectures, and HMMs [ADD CITATIONS FOR THIS- MAYBE JUST STH SAYING RECURRENT USED FOR AUDIO]), but this work instead opts to use a Deep Convolutional GAN (DCGAN) Architecture[1] and analyze how well its ability to capture and replicate multi channel image characteristcs can be applied to a multi channel image representation of the sophisticated temporal and spectral relationships audio inherently contains.
+Audio generation models commonly take advantage of time-series optimized architectures (transformers, recurrent architectures, and HMMs [ADD CITATIONS FOR THIS- MAYBE JUST STH SAYING RECURRENT USED FOR AUDIO]), but this work instead opts to use a Deep Convolutional GAN (DCGAN) Architecture[1] and analyze how well it can be used to capture and replicate multi channel image characteristcs can be applied to a multi channel image representation of the sophisticated temporal and spectral relationships audio inherently contains.

 As a standard example, this model will focuses on generating a category of audio in an attempt to tailor the model towards the one type of sound and wholicsticly learn it's charactertics.
 Kick drums were chosen because of their simplicity and constrained amount of variance (see defining characteristics section [make it like a number section code].)
 Alternate audio category considerations were snare drums, full drum loops, and insrtrument impulses, but kick drums were decided to be the most optimal for this initial experiment due to their simple and relatively consistent features.